Innsbruck School of Peace Studies: The MA Program in Peace, Development, Security and International Conflict Studies

-Founded in 2001, the MA Program in Peace, Development, Security and International Conflict Transformation has become a leading Masters Program, training the next generation of Peace and Conflict Studies scholars and Conflict Workers.
-In its didactical approach the program follows a relational approach to conflict of elective conflict transformation, which is conveyed to the students in theory and practice.
+Founded in 2001, the MA Program in Peace, Development, Security and International Conflict Transformation has become a Master's Program, training Peace and Conflict Studies scholars and Conflict Workers.
+In its didactical approach, the program follows a relational approach to conflict of elective conflict transformation, which is conveyed to the students in theory and practice.
 After the successful completion of an MA thesis students are awarded the academic title Master of Arts (120 ECTS Credit Points).

-By October 2021, the Innsbruck Peace Studies program appeared in the critical public debate, first of all in the Austrian Broadcasting Company (ORF) and in the Tiroler Tageszeitung, resulting in a press conference, given by the central university administration, in which they declared, that the peace studies, nevertheless it was called MA Programm, was not an official MA Programm of the Innsbruck University, but only a extracurricular Course for Peace, Development, Security and International Conflict Transformation [außerordentlicher Lehrgang für Frieden, Entwicklung, Sicherheit und internationale Konflikttransformation], that should be soon transformated into a regular curricular study programm with a university degree [in ein Regelstudium überführt].
+By October 2021, the Innsbruck Peace Studies program appeared in critical public debate, first in the Austrian Broadcasting Company (ORF) and then in the Tiroler Tageszeitung, resulting in a press conference, given by the central university administration, in which they declared that the peace studies, despite it baing called an MA Programm, was not an official MA Program of the Innsbruck University, but only an extracurricular continuing education Program for Peace, Development, Security and International Conflict Transformation [außerordentlicher Lehrgang für Frieden, Entwicklung, Sicherheit und internationale Konflikttransformation], that should be soon transformed into a regular curricular study program with a university degree [in ein Regelstudium überführt].
+In Fall 2022, the program successfully transitioned to become a regular Masters Program at the University of Innsbruck, enabling it to be better integrated into the University.